ember-best-practices/memory-leak-examples/exercises/exercise-4.md

 In the above, any value that is ever stored in `cache` will be retained forever.
 This is because once a JS module is evaluated, the code remains in memory indefinitely.
-This is similar to the "scope" leaks in that it is a by-product of the exported function having closed over the scope in which `cache` is defined.
+This is similar to the "scope" leak in that it is a by-product of the exported function having closed over the scope in which `cache` is defined.

 So, how does one fix a leak like this?
 Well, we have several options.